ttSuong/ledis/README.md

 * Rack: Ruby Webserver Interface.
 It provides a minimal interface between webservers that support Ruby and Ruby frameworks
 * Rest-client: Support call webserver interface.

-### 1. Interface
+# 1. Interface
-    # Detail
+    ## Detail
-    - Build a server via HTTP to another call gem can use Ledis
+   * Build a server via HTTP to another call gem can use Ledis
-    - Use Rack gem to build it.
+   * Use Rack gem to build it.
-    - 2 method built for this server : POST / GET
+   * 2 method built for this server : POST / GET
    * POST
-        - user will enter input (list command request as below), server will response data with json
+        * User will enter input (list command request as below), server will response data with json
-        ## Data Examples
+        ### Data Examples
             {
                 data: [],
                 status: true / false,
                 message = ''
             }
    * GET
         - show page index

-    # Usage
-### 2. Commands
+# 2. Commands

     * String
         - SET key value